therkildsen-class/ntres-6100-assignments-ecm244/problem_sets/assignment7.md

 ![](assignment7_files/figure-commonmark/unnamed-chunk-4-1.png)

 ### **Question 2.
-Would the election result be any different if the number of electoral votes is exactly proportional to a state's population size?**
+Would the election result be any different if the number of electoral votes is exactly proportional to a state’s population size?**

 **2a.** First, convert the `q_1b` dataset to longer format such that the `population` and `electoral_votes` columns are turned into rows as shown